 Read Full Review: FoodSaver V2244

 Best Bang for the Buck

-Searching for a top-notch vacuum sealer that isn't going to suck your wallet dry?
-If so, then look no further than the NutriChef PKVS18BK.
-This product holds its own against significantly more expensive models, finishing almost at the top of the entire group.
-It performed above average in our suction power assessments and allows you enough finesse to seal foods that are easily squashed.
-On top of all that, it is quite easy and convenient to use.
+For a top-notch vacuum sealer that won't suck your wallet dry, check out the NutriChef PKVS18BK.
+It finishes near the top of the entire group.
+It has above-average suction power and allows enough finesse to seal foods that are easily squashed.
+Plus, it is quite easy and convenient to use.

-Unfortunately, this model did leave a little bit to be desired when it came to sealing performance, only able to seal about 5 bags before needing a brief respite to cool down in our tests.
-This makes it a bit of a poor choice if you are always going to be sealing large amounts of food, but should be more than adequate for smaller batches of food and we think this should be your first choice if you are shopping on a budget for a new sealing solution for your kitchen.
+Regrettably, the PKVS18BK failed to impress us much when it came to sealing performance; it was only able to seal five bags consecutively before it needed a brief break to cool down.
+This makes it a poor choice for sealing large amounts of food but should be more than adequate for smaller batches of food.
+So this should be your first choice if you are shopping on a budget.

 Read Full Review: NutriChef PKVS18BK

 The Geryon E2900-MS is a great choice if you are shopping for a vacuum sealer on a restricted budget.
 This product does a solid job with foods that are easier to vacuum seal and is intuitive and easy to operate.
 The Geryon even has a pump attachment that can be used to vacuum seal food in special containers or even an open wine bottle.
 This product finished in the middle of the group in our suction power measurement test as well.